adamspd/django-appointment/docs/models.md

 - `get_background_color`: Returns the background color of the service.
 - `is_valid_date`: Static method that checks if a given date is valid for an appointment.
 - `is_owner`: Returns whether the given user is the owner of the appointment.
+- `to_dict`: Returns a dictionary representation of the appointment.

 ### Config